 Improved self-esteem.
 Having a missing tooth or teeth can make you feel self-conscious and less confident.
 Dental implants can give you back your joyful smile and help boost your confidence.
 Because dental implants look and feel like real teeth, you can eat, laugh, and smile without reservations.

 Improved oral health.
 Because nearby teeth are not altered during a dental implant process, your own teeth are left intact.
 This allows you to care for your dental implants, the same as caring for natural teeth.
-With proper care and maintenance, and regular checkups, you will have a happy and healthy smile that lasts a lifetime.
+With proper care and maintenance, and regular dental checkups, you will have a happy and healthy smile that lasts a lifetime.

 Are Dental Implants For Everyone?